 Why you need to winterize an above ground pool

 Winterizing your pool is not just about protecting the water from bad weather.
-Failing to winterize your above ground pool during the winter season can cause more damage than you might think.
+Failing to winterize your above ground pool during winter can cause more damage than you might think.

 Protects against frost